eduardtomasek/z-con/README.md

 ```

 # Sources
 For ZDR to function properly, you need to create a new Zello account that you will register as the operator of the stream to which you will connect from your private account.
-It is not possible to use your account because you cannot be logged in on two devices at the same time.
+It is not possible to use your account because you cannot be logged in on two devices at the same time...

 Zello Use: Fill in the user name of the zello stream operator.
 Zello Password: Fill in the password of the operator's Zello account.